sendbird/sendbird-javascript-samples/react-native-redux-sample/README.md

 - Project Settings > Build Phases > Link Binary With Libraries > Add `libRCTPushNotification.a`

 5. Run the sample.
 Before starting, you should launch device amulator (or actual device) to run the sample in Android.
 This sample is not available for real device in iOS due to Apple Development Policy.
 In order to run React Native sample in real device, follow [React Native official guide](https://facebook.github.io/react-native/docs/running-on-device.html) for your own setup.

+6. Once the device is running open a terminal inside the project's home folder and run (home folder example:  ~/{somefolder}/{somefolder}/ReactNativeWithSendBird):

         react-native run-android
         react-native run-ios